 (Tip: there are online readings, like the one at this site, that make it quick and easy to ask.
 They do give genuine readings; Yi isn’t fussy.
 Nonetheless, for your first few readings, I strongly recommend you get pen and paper and three coins and cast your own hexagram.
-It’ll give you a much better understanding of what you’re looking at and how it fits together, and the time it takes makes it much easier not to ask your next 23 questions.)
+It’ll give you a much better understanding of what you’re looking at and how it fits together; also, when you have to spend the time to cast, it gets much easier not to ask your next 23 questions.)

 Starting with one reading means you start with one question.
 It’s never hard to think of one (or thirty) in these situations, but some lead to much more helpful readings than others.

 Basically, any question designed to make things emotionally safe for you before you take any risks (or any more risks) counts as not-so-helpful, because it’s trying to achieve the impossible.

 I can think of a couple of ‘making it safe first’ questions…

 ‘What will happen?’